 PM Heathcote ISBN: 978-1-910523-11-7

 At Key Stage 3 students now have the opportunity to study different elements of the Computing and ICT curriculum, one lesson per week.
-Students will have experience of Coding in different languages, games development and key IT skills involving databases and spreadsheet.
-Students will also have the opportunity to develop creative skills while using the Adobe Creative Cloud package.
+Students will have experience of Coding in different languages, games development and key IT skills involving graphics editing and spreadsheets, amongst others.
 All skills covered in Key Stage 3 are in place to allow students to be prepared for the options that could follow in Key Stage 4.

-At Key Stage 4 students have the opportunity to study either GCSE Computer Science or an approved ICT course for their year of study.
+At Key Stage 4 students have the opportunity to study either GCSE Computer Science or an approved ICT course for their year of study (currently Creative IMedia).
 Both options are very popular amongst our students.

 At Key Stage 5 we offer GCE A Level Computing and the OCR Cambridge Technicals qualification in ICT.
-Both are popular options and we have an enviable record of students gaining places at university on ICT or computing related courses.
+Both are popular options, and we have an enviable record of students gaining places at university on ICT or Computing related courses or securing apprenticeships.

 We run a range of extra-curricular activities and have taken students on trips including the National Computer Museum and lectures at Surrey University.